 Looking after our vulnerable customers is a priority.

-We’re helping customers who may need some extra support free or discounted connections to our gas network through our Help to Heat scheme.
+We’re helping customers who may need some extra support by offering free or discounted connections to our gas network through our Help to Heat scheme.

 Our locking cooker valve helps customers who need extra safeguarding, such as people with Alzheimer’s or autism, to retain their independence at home.